dasarpai/old.dasarpai.github.io/_wiaposts/2022-12-14-Mind-and-Manas.md

     teaser: /assets/images/wiapost/5206-mind-and-manas.jpg
 author: Hari Thapliyaal
 layout:   wiaposts-layout
-excerpt: "## Two different concepts, Mind is not Manas The difference between Mind and Manas is not only of language.
+excerpt: "Two different concepts, Mind is not Manas The difference between Mind and Manas is not only of language.
 Normally we think Mind is enlgish word, Manas is Sanskrit word, मन is Hindi word and they all are same.
 But,"
 author_profile: true
 share: true
 ---